enf2025/enf2025/README.md

 * C#
 * GDscript (godot)
 * some light glsl.
+* and I'm learning Java (I am not happy about this)

-Here, though, you'll mostly just see datapacks, as those are the only projects I manage to finish.
-Hopefully that changes!
+Here, though, you'll mostly just see datapacks, as those are the only projects I ever get to a sharable state.
+Hopefully that changes, as I want to be a game dev one day.
+Sadly, I hear that takes a while, and I'm still in school.

-You can contact me at ethanbutinternet@gmail.com, although I rarely check that email during the school year.
+You can contact me at ethanbutinternet@gmail.com, although I only occasionally check that email.

 Have a nice day!